API reference

 Take a simulation step forward in time.

-This function advances the simulation by one time step, optionally updating control inputs and re-linearizing the VSM model.
-It then updates the SystemStructure with the new state from the ODE integrator.
+Advances the simulation by one time step, optionally updating control inputs and re-linearizing the VSM model.
+Then updates the SystemStructure with the new state from the ODE integrator.
+Throws an error if the solver returns an unstable retcode.

 Keyword Arguments

-• set_values=nothing: New values for the control inputs.
-If nothing, the current values are used.
+• set_values=nothing: Control input values.
+If nothing, current values are used.

 • dt=1/s.set.sample_freq: Time step size [s].